-Leading-edge organizations are trying to make sure that their applications are scalable, reliable, and secure.
+Leading-edge organizations want to make sure that their applications are scalable, reliable, and secure.
 Shipping products to users quickly and reliably is imperative to gaining a competitive edge.

 What enables companies to ship their product quickly and reliably?